exhibitjs/builder-sw-precache/README.md

 ## Options

-> All options are technically optional, but it is usually a good idea to set, at minimum, a unique `cacheId`.
+> All options are technically optional, but it's a good idea to set a unique `cacheId` at minimum.

 #### sw-precache options